dotnet/docs-maui/docs/user-interface/controls/map.md

 map.MapElements.Add(circle);
 ```

 The location of the `Circle` on the Map is determined by the value of the `Center` and `Radius` properties.
 The `Center` property defines the center of the circle, in latitude and longitude, while the `Radius` property defines the radius of the circle in meters.
 The `StrokeColor` and `StrokeWidth` properties are specified to set the circle's outline.
 The `FillColor` property value specifies the color within the circle perimeter.
 In this example, both of the color values specify an alpha channel, allowing the underlying map to be visible through the circle.
-The `Circle` object is rendered on the map once it has been added to the `MapElements` collection of the `Map`.
+The `Circle` object is rendered on the map once it has been added to the `MapElements` collection of the <xref:Microsoft.Maui.Controls.Maps.Map>.

 > [!NOTE]
 > The `GeographyUtils` class has a `ToCircumferencePositions` extension method that converts a `Circle` object (that defines `Center` and `Radius` property values) to a list of `Location` objects that make up the latitude and longitude coordinates of the circle perimeter.